madewithmu/madewithmu.github.io/README.md

 A simple blog for celebrating projects made with the code editor Mu.

-If you'd like to contribute an article you can do son in two ways:
+If you'd like to contribute an article you can do so in two ways:

 * **I'm not very technical**: we'd love to hear what you have to say!
 Please use the website's [submission form](https://madewith.mu/submit/).
 It should